Fresnel zone plates for reconfigurable atomic waveguides

 Because of the FZP generation process the focal length $f$ is proportional to both the ring radius and waist -- our $1.07\,\upmu$m wavelength FZPs have $f \approx r_0 w/(1.25\,\upmu\textrm{m}).$ This scale factor $1.25\,\upmu\textrm{m}$ was chosen to avoid high focal numerical apertures (specifically, our maximum $1/e^2$ focused intensity contour angle is limited to $<0.13\,$rad), however higher numerical apertures in conjunction with vector light could open interesting applications \cite{Svensson2025}.
 Moreover, as part of the design process, we terminate radial phase jumps on the zone plate when the optimal illumination intensity drops to $e^{-6}\sim 0.2\%$ of its maximal value (not shown in Fig.~\ref{fig:mapping}(c)), preventing limitations to fabrication from resolution requirements.

 Sixteen different FZPs for rings were designed on the same anti-reflection coated substrate.
 The four radii were $r_0\in\{0.25,\,0.50,\,1.00,\,2.00\}\,$mm, and for each radius there were target radial beam waists of $w\in\{2.5,\,2.5,\,5.0,\, 10.0\}\,\upmu$m.
 One of the 2.5$\,\upmu$m waist FZPs was a two-level (binary) pattern, and the other three were four-level patterns.
-The four-level patterns can reach diffraction efficiencies around $80\%$, whereas the binary patterns are limited to $40\%$.
-During the FZP design process it became clear that both the diffraction efficiency (e.g.~$(80\pm4)\%$) and rms intensity smoothness (e.g.~$(0.80\pm0.04)\%$) of the ring patterns are affected by the choice of where digitisation occurs -- i.e.\ which phase offset starts the continuous -- modulo-$2\pi$ -- phase range.
-All FZPs fabricated had a phase offset optimised for both smoothness and efficiency.
-The radial waist compression factor during focusing is $\times7$ in our simplest ring (Fig.~\ref{fig:mapping}), and $\times 222$ for our most complex FZP with $r_0=2000\,\upmu$m and waist $w=2.5\,\upmu$m.
+The four-level patterns can reach diffraction efficiencies around $80\%$, whereas the binary patterns are limited to $40\%$, i.e.\ similar to the efficiencies achievable with SLMs and DMDs, respectively.
+During the FZP design process it became clear that both the diffraction efficiency (e.g.~$79\,\%-83\,\%$) and rms intensity smoothness (e.g.~$1\,\%-2\,\%$) of the ring patterns are affected by the choice of where digitisation occurs -- i.e.\ which phase offset starts the continuous -- modulo-$2\pi$ -- phase range.
+All FZPs fabricated had a phase offset optimised for both smoothness and efficiency -- which were often correlated -- and binary patterns had larger intensity errors.
+The radial waist compression factor during focusing is $\times7$ in our simplest ring (Fig.~\ref{fig:mapping}), and $\times 222$ for the FZP with $r_0=2000\,\upmu$m and waist $w=2.5\,\upmu$m.